Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Korean Spicy Chicken (Yangnyeom-chikin) is one of the most beloved dishes of South Korea.
-In the 1970s, Korean fried chicken was born, inspired by American fried chicken and adapted to suit the Korean palate.
+Korean Spicy Chicken is one of South Korea’s most beloved dishes.
+In the 1970s, Korean fried chicken emerged, inspired by American fried chicken and adapted to suit Korean tastes.

-If you’ve tried Yangnyeom chicken, you know it’s packed with bold flavours and pairs perfectly with a refreshing soda on a relaxing day.
-Many Koreans believe that Yangnyeom-chikin is a sweet pleasure in life.
-And they’re right!
-The Korean way of preparing the chicken involves double-frying and tangy gochujang sauce.
-In this recipe, we are not taking the traditional route of frying the chicken; we are grilling it.
+If you’ve tried Yangnyeom chicken, you know it’s packed with bold flavors and goes perfectly with a refreshing soda on a relaxing day.
+Many Koreans consider Yangnyeom chicken one of life’s sweet pleasures, and they’re absolutely right!
+Traditionally, this Korean dish involves double-frying the chicken and coating it in a tangy gochujang sauce.
+However, in this recipe, we will grill the chicken instead of frying it.

-This is a fusion dish that encapsulates bold flavours with a modern twist.
-The word Yangnyeom means seasoned in the Korean language.
-The Yangnyeom sauce is mouth-watering, spicy, sweet, and tangy.
+We will use gochujang, a versatile fermented hot pepper sauce that can be incorporated into various Korean dishes, such as bibimbap, doenjang-jjigae, fried rice, stir-fries, kimchi jjigae, and dips.
+This fusion dish captures bold flavors with a modern twist.
+The word “yangnyeom” means “seasoned” in Korean, and the Yangnyeom sauce is a mouthwatering blend that is spicy, sweet, and tangy.
 It is made with honey, gochujang, white vinegar, garlic, and ketchup.
-We’ve changed the Yangnyeom sauce and added a new dimension to it.
+We’ve put a new spin on the traditional Yangnyeom sauce, adding an exciting dimension to the recipe.

 Salt, Dried rosemary & Pepper, Rice vinegar, Honey, Ketchup, Minced garlic, Oyster sauce, Gochuchang.
 Drumsticks, Chicken thighs or Chicken wings are the best pieces to use in this dish.